 Just looking at pictures of wavelets and sine waves, you can see intuitively that signals with sharp changes might be better analyzed with an irregular wavelet than with a smooth sinusoid.

 It also makes sense that local features can be described better with wavelets that have local extent.
+The following example illustrates this for a simple signal consisting of a sine wave with a discontinuity.

 t = linspace(0,1,100)'; x = sin(2*pi*t); x1 = x-0.15; y = zeros(size(x)); y(1:length(y)/2) = x(1:length(y)/2); y(length(y)/2+1:end) = x1(length(y)/2+1:end); stem(t,y,'markerfacecolor',[0 0 1]); xlabel('Seconds'); ylabel('Amplitude');